 Day 1 Excursion: Oahu: Explore and Taste Oahu’s North Shore

-This six and a half hour tour provides an easy and informative overview of the eastern and northern sides of Oahu, the most populated island in Hawaii.
+This six-and-a-half-hour tour provides an easy and informative overview of the eastern and northern sides of Oahu, the most populated island in Hawaii.
 Our guide, Keith, kept up a fairly constant and interesting patter throughout the trip which contributed immensely to the overall value of the excursion.
-In short, without Keith the trip would have been rather dull and nowhere near worth the cost.
-Keith picked us up dockside with a 20 person minibus which was in good repair and with sufficient seating for our small group.
+In short, without Keith, the trip would have been rather dull and nowhere near worth the cost.
+Keith picked us up dockside with a 20-person minibus which was in good repair and with sufficient seating for our small group.

 Leaving the dock Keith drove us through downtown Honolulu then headed east on the H3 freeway towards Kaneohe.
 Our tour was scheduled for a scenic stop at the Pali lookout.
 Unfortunately, a recent landslide had significantly damaged the lookout so the state had closed it to repair the damage.
 Continuing on along Oahu’s eastern coast our first stop was the historic and interesting Valley of the Temples.
 We spent about an hour exploring the beautiful and scenic Byodo Temple.
 The temple has an impressive number of Koi fish in the ponds and streams which surround the temple.
 We picked up a small bag of fish food at the nearby shop.
 We enjoyed feeding the fish, as well as some of the many birds that inhabit the valley.

 Our next stop was at a public park that offered beautiful views of Chinaman’s Hat.
-We had plenty of time to explore the park, snap photos, and even to dip our toes into the water.
-Next stop was for lunch at Tsue’s Farm for food truck fare with outdoor picnic style seating.
+We had plenty of time to explore the park, snap photos, and even dip our toes into the water.
+The next stop was for lunch at Tsue’s Farm for food truck fare with outdoor picnic-style seating.
 Our choices were spicy shrimp, garlic and butter shrimp, or chicken.
 I opted for the spicy shrimp and my wife chose the garlic and butter shrimp.
 Both dishes were tasty, but challenging to eat as the shrimp were not peeled and they were liberally coated in sauce.
 In short, eating was an enjoyable, but messy endeavor requiring lots of napkins.
 Dessert was a local Hawaiian favorite, shave ice with innumerable flavor combinations.
 Then it was back in the van for our next stop, Haleiwa Bay.

-The north shore parking area included the all important restrooms, which most of us took the opportunity to check out.
+The north shore parking area included the all-important restrooms, which most of us took the opportunity to check out.
 Then we hoofed it across the highway to the beach.
 Although the highway was busy the drivers were courteous and always let us cross safely.
 We had the time to walk down to the beach.
 However, most of us stayed along the highway and snapped photos of the surfers out in the water.
 I must confess I also snapped a few photos of a couple of ladies in thong bikinis.
 All in all, it was a very scenic stop.

 Leaving the plantation behind, we drove back to Honolulu, passing by the Army’s Schofield Barracks Hawaii installation.
 This brought back a flood of memories for my wife and me as we were stationed at Schofield for three years (1978-1981).